 Tofu & Tempeh

-Tofu is often in vegan recipes as a substitute for meat or eggs.
+Tofu, a key ingredient of the high protein vegan foods group, is often recommended in recipes as a substitute for meat or eggs.
 Tofu is an excellent source of protein made from soybeans because it has all nine of the critical amino acids.
 Tempeh is also from soybeans.
 Tempeh is not only an excellent source of protein, but it is also a great source of calcium, iron, and manganese.

 Beans & Legumes